Which requirements will my AP/IB credits fulfill?

 How do I find out what courses fulfill General Education and Cross-Cultural Perspectives requirements?

-The Division will be providing an online list of courses that fulfill these requirements.
-The list should be available in June.
+You can find a list of courses that fulfill the General Education and Cross-Cultural Perspectives requirements here.
 If you have a question about a particular course, you may ask your advisor.

-Are there any courses I can’t take as a freshman?
+Are there any courses I can’t take as a first-year student?

-Freshmen are not able to take any finance or accounting courses or any Wharton courses that are numbered 200 or higher.* Freshman also may not take MGMT 101, MKTG 101, or OIDD 101 in their first semester.
+First-year students may not take any finance or accounting courses or any Wharton courses that are numbered 200 or higher.* First-years also may not take MGMT 101, MKTG 101, or OIDD 101 in their first semester.
 If you enroll in any of these courses, you will be dropped from the course.

-* Freshmen may take BEPP 250 or ECON 101 in the spring semester.
+* First-year students may take BEPP 250 or ECON 101 in the spring semester.

 What is a recitation?